buildfarm/buildfarm/_site/docs/metrics/metrics.md

 **operations_stage_load**

-Gauge for the number of operations in each stage (using a stage_name for each individual stage)
+Counter for the number of operations in each stage (using a `stage_name` for each individual stage)

 **operation_status**

-Gauge for the completed operations status (using a status_code label for each individual GRPC code)
+Counter for the completed operations status (using a `status_code` label for each individual GRPC code)

 **operation_exit_code**

-Gauge for the completed operations exit code (using a exit_code label for each individual execution exit code)
+Counter for the completed operations exit code (using an `exit_code` label for each individual execution exit code)

 **operation_worker**

-Gauge for the number of operations executed on each worker (using a worker_name label for each individual worker)
+Counter for the number of operations executed on each worker (using a `worker_name` label for each individual worker)

 **action_results**